 - Laundry soap

-- Personal care items: toothbrush, toothpaste, lip balm, bath soap, etc.
+- Personal care items: toothbrush, toothpaste, deodarant, lip balm, etc.

 Help for Students in Transition (STEP)